 Your tribe's name should also be short.
 I imagine it would get a bit awkward and tiresome to keep repeating a long name for both you and your audience.

 Don't take this the wrong way, but when I decided on a name for my dog, I knew it needed to be short 1) to grab her attention and 2) because I knew I would be saying it a lot (especially during the puppy stage - OMG, the damage she caused to my home!).
-So I settled on Lulu - short and relateable (she's a Greyhound and apparently 'lulu' is Native American for 'rabbit' - and we all know how much Greyhounds love rabbits).
+So I settled on Lulu - short and relatable (she's a Greyhound and apparently 'lulu' means 'rabbit' - and we all know how much Greyhounds love rabbits).

 If you do settle on a longer name, I would recommend coming up with a short variation for it.
 I'm sure you've heard of the Screw the Nine to Five Community - their hosts nicknamed their audience members 'Scroupies' for short.

 Finally, your tribe's name should be something you are proud to call YOURSELF.
 If it doesn't resonate with you, your values and goals, it probably won't resonate with your audience either.
 For it to be genuine, it needs to be a part of who you are too.

 Naming your tribe shouldn't be a stressful endeavour.
 If you find yourself stuck, grab a blank piece of paper and jot down every single name you can think of, even if you don't really like it.
 Once you have at least 10 different names written down, pick the top 3 you like, or think have potential, and set out to ask your audience to vote for their favourite.